caruby/core/doc/sops/bug_fix.md

 * Fix the bug on on the branch and add it to git.
 The commit message references the bug number, e.g:

+        git commit -a -- lib/domain/specimen.rb test/lib/catissue/domain/specimen_test.rb
         Fixed bug #42 - Prostate specimen annotation Gleason score is not saved.
 Added the Gleason score properties as caRuby attributes.

-* Merge, test and push your changes to GitHub, as described in the general change procedure.
+* Merge, test and push your changes to GitHub, as described in the general caRuby change procedure.

+* If the bug is a hotfix, then roll a new gem as described in the caRuby gem SOP.
+The